prismicio/prismic-gatsby/ARCHITECTURE.md

 #### `api-update` Webhook

-This webhook may fire anytime a user, depending on the user's webhook
+This webhook may fire anytime a user performs one of the following editor actions, depending on the user's webhook preferences:
-preferences:

 - Publishes a document
 - Unpublishes a document